 One of the most-read posts here on The Gloria Sirens is Laura Sobbott Ross’s poem, Skinny Dipping in the Ocean at Age 50.
 Why is it so popular with readers?
-Maybe because they’re women who have gotten to the point in life that Gloria Steinem, The Gloria Sirens’ namesake, says women reach in middle age: where we get to be who we used to be, only better– and they’re celebrating it.
+Maybe because they’re women who are celebrating that they’ve gotten to the point in life that Gloria Steinem, The Gloria Sirens’ namesake, says women reach in middle age: where we get to be who we used to be, only better.

 It’s that place where we were before adolescent hormones began driving us off course with worry, insecurity, and self-consciousness.
 It’s that place where we channel our giddy inner child.
 It’s the place where the worry, insecurity, and self-consciousness fall away and we feel free to express ourselves in whatever way we choose—in the way we dress, in the things we do (ballet, anyone? drawing lessons? improv? how about raising butterflies?), and in the people we choose to surround ourselves with.